gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 The worker code is _unchanged_.
 It still does `with lock:` and `barrier.wait()` like it would in production.
 The workers have no idea they're being orchestrated.

+Larry borrows Java's vocabulary for the mechanism.
+When a worker calls a blanket method, the primitive **parks** the thread until the scheduler issues a **permit** to proceed.
+The linearized sequence of permits the scheduler hands out is the scenario's **tempo**.
+The move in a blanket test, as he puts it, is to "decide what the tempo should be, then make it so."
+The README's motto says it shorter:

+> _Your test should be effectively single-threaded.
+If it isn't, you haven't blanketed hard enough.
+Slow it down._

 ## Wrapping, not reimplementing